jiltq/sanctuary/README.md

 # sanctuary update log

-below is the update log for the [roblox game sanctuary](https://www.roblox.com/games/9519233512/) by @jiltq
+below is the update log and list of bugs for the [roblox game sanctuary](https://www.roblox.com/games/9519233512/) by @jiltq

 ## update log